 pressing the buoy (or pressing the T): Your lungs form a natural buoy because they fill up with air.

-When you are floating in a prone position (for example in the freestyle stroke), if you apply downward pressure on your chest, your hips and legs will tend to rise as your body acts like a lever.
+When you are floating in a prone position (for example in the front crawl stroke), if you apply downward pressure on your chest, your hips and legs will tend to rise as your body acts like a lever.

 This is called pressing the buoy.

-prone position (body): In swimming, this is a horizontal position in the water with the face down (floating on your stomach/chest, like in freestyle).
+prone position (body): In swimming, this is a horizontal position in the water with the face down (floating on your stomach/chest, like in front crawl).

 supine position (body): In swimming, this is a horizontal position in the water with your face up (floating on your back, like in backstroke).